alexanderenrique/alexanderenrique.github.io/docs/microelectronics/Smart-T-Bird.md

 ## Current Tasks
 - Getting the CAN working
 - Think about the larger picture of nodes, what needs to go where.
-If we're using full fat ESP32 with CAN, maximizing the IO from each to minimize the numer of CAN wires
+If we're using full fat ESP32 with CAN, maximizing the IO from each to minimize the number of CAN wires
 - Then we can think about the GUI, etc